Roger Ninham

-Roger Arthur Ninham (23 September 1942 – 1985) was an Australian Olympian stillwater rower, a surfboat rower and surfcraft boat builder.
-As a stillwater rower he was a four-time national champion across both sculling and sweep-oared boats and competed at two Olympic Games.
+Roger Arthur Ninham (23 September 1942 – March 1985) was an Australian Olympian stillwater rower, a surfboat rower and surfcraft boat builder.
+As a stillwater rower he was a six-time national champion across both sculling and sweep-oared boats and competed at two Olympic Games.

-Rowing family and pedigree
+Rowing family

-Born in Perth, Western Australia Ninham's father William Ninham a boat builder, stroked South Australian eights which contested the King's Cup in 1932, 1933 and 1935.
-As a Perth-based boat building craftsman he had along association with the West Australian Rowing Club and the Fremantle Rowing Club.
+Ninham's father William Charles Ninham a boat builder, stroked South Australian eights which contested the King's Cup in 1932, 1933 and 1935.
+As a Perth-based boat building craftsman Bill had a long association with the West Australian Rowing Club and the Fremantle Rowing Club.

+Roger's older brother Professor Barry Ninham rowed for the University of Western Australia at the Australian University Championships from 1954 to 1957 and in the 1970s coached crews at the Australian National University during his tenure as a teaching physicist.
+Their younger brother Darrell coxed West Australian Penrith Cup fours in the 1960s and rowed and coached at the masters level in the early 2000s.

-Ninham's niece Sally Ninham was an Australian national champion lightweight rower who won a silver medal at the 1990 World Rowing Championships.
+Roger's niece (Barry's daughter) Sally Ninham was an Australian national champion lightweight rower who won a silver medal at the 1990 World Rowing Championships.

 Club and state rowing

 Roger Ninham's senior club rowing was initially from the West Australian Rowing Club and later from the Mosman Rowing Club.

-Ninham's first state selection for Western Australian was in the 1960 men's eight which contested and won the King's Cup at the Interstate Regatta within Australian Rowing Championships.
+Ninham's first state selection for Western Australia came when he was still aged 17 and selected into the 1960 men's eight which contested and won the King's Cup at the Interstate Regatta within Australian Rowing Championships.
 In 1961 he was the Western Australian entrant to race the President's Cup – the interstate single sculls championship.
 He won that 1961 title.

 In Ninham relocated to Sydney and joined the Mosman Rowing Club.
 At the 1962 Australian Rowing Championships he contested and won the national coxless pair title in Mosman colours with Peter Raper and won the coxless four title with Raper, Maurice Grace and Bill Hatfield.
-In 1964 & 1966 he won the national coxless pair title again – both times paired with Bob Shirlaw.
+In 1964 and 1966 he won the national coxless pair title again – both times paired with Bob Shirlaw.
 In 1966 he also contested the coxless four title in a composite Haberfield/Mosman crew.